 Five questions, before treating any breakout as a setup rather than a chart that happened to go up:

-- Is the base long and orderly, or short and loose?
+- Is the base long and orderly, with volume dried up, or short and loose?

 - Is there real range and volume expansion through the pivot, or a quiet drift?